 Definition

 A mesh VPN is an overlay network in which devices form encrypted, peer-to-peer tunnels directly with one another instead of routing all traffic through a central concentrator.
-A lightweight coordination layer distributes public keys and endpoint information so peers can find and authenticate each other, but once a tunnel is up, data flows directly between the two devices.
-For sovereign operators, this collapses the distinction between "home," "site," and "on the road": every node can reach every other node securely, wherever it sits.
+A lightweight coordination layer distributes public keys and endpoint information so peers can find and authenticate each other, but once a tunnel is established, data flows directly between the two devices.
+For a sovereign operator this collapses the distinction between "home," "site," and "on the road": every node can reach every other node securely, wherever it happens to sit, without a single choke point in the middle.

 How it differs from a classic VPN